julianoks/Tush/synopsis.md

 Fortunately, the computational graph is implicitly constructed by the [Pytorch](http://pytorch.org/about/) system, which keeps track of the trace/graph of tensor values; Tush is not responsible for any bookkeeping.

 Although Push execution is sometimes understood as a series of instruction executions, it is better understood as a state machine.
 Another interpretation is modeling the execution as a static single assignment form (SSA).
 It is perhaps more intuititive to understand the derivation of a computational graph from a Tush execution when the execution is modeled as SSA.

+# Future
+Tush is still in development, and we look forward to running our first experiments (very soon).
+For our first experiment, we'd like to evolve simple classifiers, then approach more complicated problems, like those involving data structures, preprocessing, or multiple datasets.

+We've also identified several areas for future research.
+First, we're interested in creating some mechanism to encourage modularity.
+Second, we'd like to allow a program to have more control over training (eg define its own loss(es) and optimization routines).